Mateo4cacheiro/PHYS4130-S25/p5-Individual/ethanwhite/writeup/writeup.md

 u(\phi+\Delta\phi)=u(\phi)+\Delta\phi\frac{du}{d\phi}(\phi)+\frac{\Delta\phi^2}{6}(k_1+k_2+k_3)
 $$

+> [!CAUTION]
-I believe many of these values could be determined through numerical differentiation techniques.
+> I believe many of these values could be determined through numerical differentiation techniques.
 But implementing this RK4 algorithm into real practice looks terrifying and I did not have time to tame that beast.

 # Results / Discussion